 Newfields Organics is now run by myself and my farm manager John since the death of Howard in 2007.

 PS ….
-Here’s our 2018 Christmas letter and order form for you to download and print.
+Here’s our 2019 Christmas letter as well as our Christmas Order Form for you to download and print.

 Order your vegetable in advance and we’ll have them all ready for picking up at a time convenient to you.